simphony/simphony-common/doc/source/extending_simphony.rst

 Plugin metadata
 ---------------
-Each plugin should implement a subclass of ``simphony.engine.extension.ABCEngineExtension`` and put it inside its top-level package, i.e. the package that is registered at the entry point.
+Each plugin should implement a subclass of ``ABCEngineExtension`` and put it inside its top-level package, i.e. the package that is registered at the entry point.

 This a sample from simphony-lammps-md plugin::

-    from simphony.engine import ABCEngineExtension
+    from simphony.ext import ABCEngineExtension
-    from simphony.engine import EngineInterface
+    from simphony.ext import EngineInterface

     class SimlammpsExtension(ABCEngineExtension):
         def get_supported_engines(self):